 You tell her that also.

 In a panic, she rummages around her desk.
-“We will find something for you to do…,” she promises.
+“I vaguely remember something like that…”

 You cast your next question like a lure across water, hoping for a bite.
 “Who is Bob?”

 She is crushed.
 Clearly, she does not know who Bob is.
 To help her save face, you rise from your chair, saying, “You can count on me,” and quickly exit her office.

 Now all you have to do is find someone in authority named Bob.
 This is easier than it seems.

 In most organizations, authority flows from the corners.
 The more authority, the more windows and the better the view.
 So you check out the corner offices.
 No luck.
 Those belong to Sarah, Mitch, Lyle and Dwight.
 Not Bob.

 You circle the floor reading nameplates on every office with a window.

 Next you wade into the cube farm looking for the largest cube.

 Finally, you run the aisles like a lab rat, vainly searching for a Bob, any Bob.
 Unbelievably, you work for the only organization in the English speaking world that does not employ someone named Bob.

 Not a Robert or even a Roberta.